daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to view the corresponding text while listening to embedded audio, if synchronized text is available.
+#### The user must be able to view the corresponding text while listening to embedded audio, if synchronized text is available

 When embedded audio is synchronized with text, the user must be able to see the relevant text, and the display must automatically update to keep